ddrcode/charon/README.md

 # Charon
-The ghost between your keyboard and your machine.
+**The ghost between your keyboard and your machine.**

+#### Or — if you don’t like poetry:
+> A USB keyboard pass-through device built on Raspberry Pi, capable of intercepting input to run
+> local apps (like a password manager or editor) and injecting the results as keystrokes.

+#### Or — if you wear a tie and a blue shirt:
+> A stealth personal assistant disguised as a keyboard.

+---

-## Current features
+## Current Features

-- Pass-through mode - sends your key events directly to the host
+- **Pass-through Mode** — Forwards keystrokes directly to the host with negligible latency.
-- In-App mode – brings menu to the screen and allows interaction
+- **In-App Mode** — Acts as an interceptor: brings up a menu on screen for user interaction.
-- Vim-everywhere - type in the editor of your choice and send text as keystrokes to the host
+- **Vim-everywhere** — Launch a local editor, type your text, and inject it as keystrokes to the host.
-- Charonsay – see wisdoms from the Styx-side while typing
-- Telemetry – "proper" telemetry (Prometheus-based) holding stats about every keystroke
-- Stats screen / charts – see the stats, i.e. avg/max WPM in the last year
+- **Charonsay** — Enjoy cryptic wisdom from the other side of the Styx as you type.
+- **Telemetry** — Captures rich per-keystroke stats, because *every ESC press matters*.
+- **Stats Screen / Charts** — Visualize metrics like average/max WPM over the past year.
-- Power management - disables the screen and reduces CPU when inactive
+- **Power Management** — Automatically dims the screen and lowers CPU usage when idle.

-## Limitations
-- It can't wake up the host from sleep by sending key presses.
-Current workaround - it can send WoL magic packet.
+- **Password Manager** — Securely pick and type out passwords—no copy-paste involved.

+---

+##  "But I already have a programmable keyboard (QMK, ZMK, etc)..."

+Perfect.
+Charon is *not* a replacement for QMK — it's an extension.

+Think of it as giving your QMK keyboard:
+- A **brain**,
+- A **screen**, and
+- A **full Linux stack**.

+With Charon:
+- Run any Linux app, interact with it, and send results to the host as keystrokes.
+- Plug in multiple keyboards: type on one, trigger macros on the other.
+- Get real telemetry (e.g., *how often did you press ESC last Tuesday?*).
+- Do anything that needs more power, storage, display, or OS features than microcontroller-based solutions allow.

+---

+## "But I don’t have a programmable keyboard..."

+Even better — because **you don’t need one**.

+Charon isn't about just remapping keys or adding layers.
+It's about bringing *apps* and a *screen* to *any* keyboard, programmable or not.

+---

-## Is it stable?
+## Is It Stable?

 Yes.
-So far it hasn’t crashed — despite the prototype being held together with `.unwrap()` and good intentions.
-That’s how solid the architecture is (and how solid Rust is).
-If the ghost drops your keystrokes into the Styx, we’ll fish them out and patch it.
+Despite the prototype being held together with `.unwrap()` and goodwill, it hasn’t crashed once.

+> “If the ghost drops your keystrokes into the Styx, we’ll fish them out and patch it.”

+More pragmatically:
+- I now use Charon **100% of the time**.
+- The daemon reliably forwards keystrokes with **sub-millisecond latency**.
+- The client is still limited to a few basic apps, but it’s growing fast.

+It’s not "production-grade" or certified for aerospace use (yet), but it’s definitely *towel-grade*:
+It doesn’t panic.

+---

-## Planned features
+## Planned Features

-- Keyboard-specific settings and statistics
+- Per-keyboard settings and stats
-- Multi-keyboard: i.e. use one keyboard for typing and the other one for macros
+- Multi-keyboard support (e.g. one for typing, another for macros)
-- Multiple layouts
+- Support for multiple keyboard layouts
-- Sending Unicode characters (OS-specific)
+- Unicode character injection (platform-specific)
-- Mouse Pass-through
+- Mouse pass-through
+- QMK Raw HID support

+---

+##  Known Limitations

+- **No wake-from-sleep**:
+  It can't currently wake the host via keystrokes.
+  **Workaround**: It *can* send a Wake-on-LAN magic packet.

 ## Screenshots